BBaysinger/s2-experience-spokane-2018/README.md

 # What is this?

-A site created by Seven2 Interactive to draw talent into the agency.
+A site created by Seven2 Interactive to draw talent to the agency.
 The project was abandoned, but persists as an *extremely simple* (in relation to prior work with Chalklabs) example of Angular work.

 # S2es